kwaters4/matrix_multiply/typslides/main.typ

 #slide(title: "Block Matrix Multiply")[
 	#figure(
 	image("images/gemm_tiled.png", width: 80%),
-	caption: [Gemm tiling or BLOCK_SIZE.#footnote[Mathhes et. al. Tuning and Optimization for a Variety of Many-Core Architectures Without Changing a Single Line of Implementation Code Using the Alpaka Library (2017)]]
+	caption: [GEMM tiling or BLOCK_SIZE.#footnote[Mathhes et. al. Tuning and Optimization for a Variety of Many-Core Architectures Without Changing a Single Line of Implementation Code Using the Alpaka Library (2017)]]
 	)
 ]